Jardo72/AWS-Sandbox/S3-Encryption-Demo/README.md

 ```

 The names of the S3 buckets as well as the ARN of the KMS key for the SSE-KMS encryption must be specified as template parameters.
 The [stack-params.json](./stack-params.json) file contains parameter values used during my experiments.

+Before deleting the stack, delete all files from the S3 buckets.
+Otherwise, the removal of the stack will fail.